 Midwest Review considers unsolicited submissions of original creative nonfiction, fiction, poetry, scripts, and visual art from June through November.
 The editors seek thoughtful and thought-provoking works that explore and reimagine Midwestern life.
 See the submission webpage for details.

 The newest issue of the journal typically debuts in the spring at the UW-Madison Writers’ Institute conference.
-Some contributors participate in this event and Continuing Studies’ other writing courses and conferences such as the Write-by-the-Lake Writer’s Workshop and Retreat and Weekend with Your Novel.
+Some contributors participate in this event and Continuing Studies’ other Write-by-the-Lake Writer’s Workshop and Retreat and Weekend with Your Novel.
 For more information about Continuing Studies writing programs, visit this page.